 In recognition of her significant influence and achievements, Anne-Marie was awarded an MBE in the 2017 New Year’s Honours for services to young women and STEM sectors.
 In June of the same year she was also made an Honorary Fellow at Keble College, Oxford.

 Anne-Marie’s keynotes topics include:

-Tech is a booming industry with growing importance to the UK’s GDP, but it is also suffering from a large skill shortage at a time when a criminally low proportion of women are entering and staying in the field.
+Tech is a booming industry with growing importance in any given economy, but it is also suffering from a large skill shortage at a time when a criminally low proportion of women are entering and staying in the field.
 Anne-Marie will dissect the HERstory of the tech industry of the past and present and discuss what we can do to cultivate future tech leaders.

-What does Corporate Social Responsibility and philanthropy sponsorship look like in the 21st century?
-Anne-Marie discusses her 5 ways to change your company from the inside out:
+What do Corporate Social Responsibility and philanthropy sponsorship look like in the 21st century?
+Anne-Marie discusses her 5 ways to changing your company from the inside out:

 What happens when you fill a house in South London with 115 teenagers for 6 weeks and get them to EAT SLEEP STEM REPEAT?
 The findings are positively surprising and Anne-Marie uses them as a platform to show how to engage with the future leaders to best effect.
 The future is bright; the future is STEM.

 Anne-Marie looks at the NYT bestselling phenomenon and shows how it can relate to a less well-established audience, and provides actionable next steps on how to make your career work for you.

 “Thank you for delivering your session on “Eat.
 Sleep.
 STEM.
 Repeat: The Role of Education in an inclusive innovative economy”.

 Your session was received very positively, and we thank you for your time”